-Beyond being an EHS grantee, states can also support EHS by leveraging a variety of other federal and state resources.
-States can apply for Early Head Start Expansion Grants to create new EHS slots in their state.
-States can also apply for Early Head Start-Child Care Partnership (EHS-CCP) grants; this program brings together EHS programs and child care providers participating in the Child Care and Development Fund (child care subsidy program) by layering program funding.
-Participating child care providers must meet the HSPPS, which should ensure high-quality care and education and access to comprehensive services for participating children.
-EHS-CCP programs operate in center-based and family child care settings.
-EHS home-based services are also supported through the federal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program; home-based EHS is one of the home visiting models that has been identified as effective and may be implemented by states in their statewide home visiting programs.
-States can also support EHS by providing professional development and technical assistance to EHS providers and their staff and by aligning EHS with other early childhood programs and policies.
-Finally, states can also create state-specific programs with similar structures and quality standards as EHS.
+States can also support EHS by leveraging a variety of other federal and state resources.
+For example, states can apply for Early Head Start Expansion Grants to create new EHS slots in their state.10 Importantly, states can also apply for Early Head Start-Child Care Partnership (EHS-CCP) grants; this program brings together EHS programs and child care providers that are participating in the Child Care and Development Fund (child care subsidy program) by layering program funding.
+Participating child care providers must meet the HSPPS, which should ensure high-quality care and education and access to comprehensive services for participating children.11 EHS-CCP programs operate in center-based and family child care settings.12

+EHS home-based services are also supported through the federal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program; home-based EHS is one of the home visiting models that has been identified as effective and may be implemented by states in their statewide evidencebased home visiting programs.13 States can also support EHS by providing professional development and technical assistance to EHS providers and their staff and by aligning EHS with other early childhood programs and policies.14 Finally, states can create state-specific programs with similar structures and quality standards as EHS.
+For example, Washington's Early ECEAPi is built on EHS center-based and family child care models, and the Early ECEAP standards are based on EHS performance standards.58